HMS Prince of Wales

 - Her flight deck is 70 metres wide and 280 metres long

 - She will have no less than 700 crew, increasing to 1,600 onboard at any one time

 - HMS Prince of Wales (RO9) can hold 45 days' worth of food in stores

 - Ability to move 500 miles per day

 - There have been two iterations of Prince of Wales before in the 1770s and in 1941 battling the Bismark

 View her on a Harbour Tour

 Portsmouth Historic Dockyard offers the best views to see the new aircraft carrier on a Harbour Tour.
 While renovations continue inside the Victory Gallery until April 2020, a Harbour Tour still offers unparalleled views you'll find no where else.

 Step onto a Harbour Tour and discover the wonders of Portsmouth Harbour - view HMS Prince of Wales up close for the perfect photo opportunity.
 You'll spend around 30 minutes in total on the tour as you take in the sights and sounds of Portsmouth Harbour.

-HMS Prince of Wales will be based alongside Portsmouth Naval Base during the winter months as she undergoes additional maintenance.
-We're unable to provide exact times of when she may leave as we're often told the same day.
+HMS Prince of Wales' schedule is not publicised but when she's in Portsmouth Harbour she will be based alongside Portsmouth Naval Base.
+We're unable to provide exact times of when she may arrive or leave, often we only find out about her movements a couple of hours before they happen.
 Times are always subject to change depending on tide times and weather conditions.